Samaya means connection by a covenant, Tibetan: damtzig

 1.)
 Samaya means connection by a covenant –

 a joining with the art of Tantra or a set of wows within Mantrayana.
 Samaya is the connection with the Yidam, the visualised Buddha aspect in a Tantra sadhana or meditation practise.
 Yidam sadhana is the indirect way by which you connect with your very own Buddha-nature.
 Yidam, Sanskrit: Ista-devata, is a visionary expression of the Buddha-nature.
 This expression is coloured by the different passions, concepts and karma complexities, Sanskrit: caitasikas, that may dominate the mind of people.
 That is why, there are so many forms of Yidams.
-By combining these problematic complexities with a Buddha form, that has the capacity to contain and hold these complexities within this form, these complexities are transformed into wisdom mind, Sanskrit: jÃ±ana.
+By combining these problematic complexities with a Buddha form, that has the capacity to contain and hold these complexities within this form, these complexities are transformed into intuitive awareness (wisdom mind), Sanskrit: jÃ±ana.

 It is this direct connection that is called samaya.
 Because Buddha-nature or the ‘Inner Lama’ is actualised by such practises, the experience of the Yidam is accompanied by feelings of holiness and wonder.
 Anyway, this is the expectation, when everything has been done correctly and in a natural manner.
 There are more detail about, what may go wrong later in this paper.
 The connection is kept alive by executing the intention of the wows in actual life.
 The wows are all about, how to perceive the world in an enlightened and liberated way.
 It is called the ‘pure view.’